BlasAgosto/spice-mix-client/README.md

 * spice ratios
 * mixing of spices

+* To access this app online [click here](https://blasagosto.github.io/spice-mix-client/)
-To access this app online click here (link pending)
+* To access this API online [click here ](https://serene-journey-89438.herokuapp.com)

 Planning for this app: